alindeman/upgradingtorails4/text/02_upgrading.markdown

 ### <a id="ruby-193"></a>Ruby 1.9.3

-Rails 4 *requires* at least Ruby 1.9.3.
-Attempting to run it on anything below 1.9.3 will cause syntax errors or runtime issues.
+Rails 4 *requires* Ruby 1.9.3 and *recommends* Ruby 2.0.0.
+Attempting to run Rails 4 with a Ruby version below 1.9.3 will cause syntax errors or runtime issues.

+While Ruby 2.0.0 is mostly backwards compatible with 1.9.3, I recommend you upgrade only to 1.9.3 during the initial stages of upgrading to Rails 4.
+You are less likely to run into issues with Ruby itself if the jump is as small as possible.
+After you have stabilized your application on Ruby 1.9.3 and Rails 4, consider upgrading to Ruby 2.0.0.

 You can upgrade Ruby with a single command using [`rvm`](https://rvm.io/):